GabrielEstefanski/murlang/README.md

 - Follow Rust's standard formatting: `cargo fmt`
 - Run clippy: `cargo clippy`
 - Maintain the Murloc theme in error messages and documentation

+## License

+Murlang is licensed under the MIT License.
+See the full license [here](LICENSE).

+## VSCode Extension

+The official Murlang VSCode extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GabrielEstefanski.murlang).
+Enhance your development experience with syntax highlighting, snippets, and more!

 ## Acknowledgments